go-chassis/go-chassis/README.md

 NOTICE: Now examples is migrating to [here](https://github.com/go-chassis/go-chassis-examples)
 # Communication Protocols
-Go-Chassis supports 3 types of communication protocol.
+Go-Chassis supports 2 types of communication protocol.
-1. Rest - REST is an approach that leverages the HTTP protocol for communication.
+1. http - an approach that leverages the HTTP protocol for communication.
 3. gRPC - native grpc protocol, go chassis bring circuit breaker, route management etc to grpc.
 ## Debug suggestion for dlv:
 Add `-tags debug` into go build arguments before debugging, if your go version is go1.10 onward.